CattoFace/barrcodes/documents/blog-building.md

 There is not much to talk about that isn't in their getting started documentation, I connected the GitHub repository and now every push to the preview or production branches and Cloudflare automatically redeploys the website(which only includes cloning it and distributing it over their network, since this is a static website).

 ## Summary
-As expected, I don't actually need any framework or even dependencies to build a basic blog, or even a lot of JavaScript, the [script.js](script.js) file is exactly 56 lines long, without any unreadable minification.[^3]
+As expected, I don't actually need any frameworks to build a basic blog, or even a lot of JavaScript, the [script.js](script.js) file is exactly 56 lines long, without any unreadable minification.[^3]
-Sure, it could be nicer, it could have a dynamic home page that doesn't need to be updated when a new article is publisher, it could have a comments system so other people can more easily send feedback(at the time of writing, I guess you can email me).
+Sure, it could be nicer, it could have a dynamic home page that doesn't need to be updated when a new article is published, it could have a comments system so other people can more easily send feedback(at the time of writing, I guess you can email me).
 Maybe it *will* be nicer in the future, but for now, this is all I need.

 [^1]:I lied a little, font picking and the footer design happened after implementing the document system but I'd rather keep all the design writing together.